python-trio/trio/docs/source/tutorial.rst

 This generates a *lot* of output, so we'll go through it one step at a time.

-First, there's a bit of chatter while trio sets up some internal housekeeping.
-In the middle there though you can see that trio has created a task for the ``__main__.parent`` function, and "scheduled" it (i.e., made a note that it's ready to run):
+First, there's a bit of chatter while trio gets ready to run our code.
+Most of this is irrelevant to us for now, but in the middle you can see that trio has created a task for the ``__main__.parent`` function, and "scheduled" it (i.e., made a note to run it soon):

 .. code-block:: none